Omni Calculator logo

 Student Loan Calculator

 Through the following sections, you can read about government student loans (or federal student loans), for example, the Federal Perkins Loan Program, and we show you its advantages compared to private student loans.
-Also, you can read some bits of advice on how to apply for a student loan, how to get a student loan for college, and you can learn what student loan deferment is and answer the question "How do student loans work?"
+Also, you can read some advice on how to apply for a student loan and how to get a student loan for college, and you can learn what student loan deferment is and answer the question, "How do student loans work?"

-In case you want to estimate how long it will take to pay back your student loan, check out our student loan payment calculator and student loan repayment calculator.
+If you're looking for a more complex tool or want to estimate the time it will take to pay back your student loan, check out our student loan payment calculator and student loan repayment calculator.

 What is a student loan?